cop4808-spring-2023-fullstack-web/cop4808-git-and-github-fundamentals-seamanc2016/README.md

 # Bugfixes
 - Fixed a bug that prevented users from entering operands with the same prefix.
 For example, it was not possible to enter the equation "1 * 11".
+- Fixed a bug that prevented users from using shift-key characters.